c-blake/nio/FAQ.md

 Also, adding a type tag is not a crazy application of the above question's zip.
 If you want then you can pair up everything .Nififif for a triple of distinct floats with, say, units of measure encoded as the preceding integer.
 You just need a higher level of the system to interpret or enforce the types.
+It would, of course, be more efficient to add this extra metadata just once not for each record, though..maybe as a paired .Txyz file or as another row in the dotfile.

 ### 16 - Why so many string repository styles?